sandalbanditten/dmenu/README.md

 This is my personal build of dmenu, with a couple of patches applied.
 Install it like you would regular dmenu.
+It has a nord theme, matching character highlighting, centers itself on the screen and has a border.

 # Scripts